MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-db-missing-index-details-transact-sql.md

   >[!NOTE]
   >The result set for this DMV is limited to 600 rows.
 Each row contains one missing index.
 If you have more than 600 missing indexes, you should address the existing missing indexes so you can then view the newer ones.

-## Using Missing Index Information in CREATE INDEX Statements
+## Using missing index information in CREATE INDEX statements

 To convert the information returned by `sys.dm_db_missing_index_details` into a CREATE INDEX statement for both memory-optimized and disk-based indexes, equality columns should be put before the inequality columns, and together they should make the key of the index.
 Included columns should be added to the CREATE INDEX statement using the INCLUDE clause.
 To determine an effective order for the equality columns, order them based on their selectivity: list the most selective columns first (leftmost in the column list).
+Learn more in [Tune nonclustered indexes with missing index suggestions](../indexes/tune-nonclustered-missing-index-suggestions.md).

  For more information about memory-optimized indexes, see [Indexes for Memory-Optimized Tables](../../relational-databases/in-memory-oltp/indexes-for-memory-optimized-tables.md).

-## Transaction Consistency
+## Transaction consistency

 If a transaction creates or drops a table, the rows containing missing index information about the dropped objects are removed from this dynamic management object, preserving transaction consistency.
+Learn more about [limitations of the missing index feature](../indexes/tune-nonclustered-missing-index-suggestions.md#limitations-of-the-missing-index-feature).

 ## Permissions

 On [!INCLUDE[ssNoVersion_md](../../includes/ssnoversion-md.md)] and SQL Managed Instance, requires `VIEW SERVER STATE` permission.